“Start by doing what is necessary; then do what’s possible; and suddenly you are doing the impossible.”

 -Francis of Assisi

 Hello and welcome!
 My name is Krista Brittain, and I am a licensed clinical psychologist in West Des Moines, IA.
 Thanks so much for visiting our website.
 As a psychologist, I provide consultation, therapy, and assessment services.
 You can find some more information about therapy and assessment on the Services page.
-Please note, however, that I am not currently taking new clients/referrals for therapy .
-If you are in search of a therapist, I would be happy to refer you to excellent clinicians in the area.
-Due to COVID-19, I am not scheduling new assessment/testing clients.
-If you are interested on being on the waitlist, please call to learn more.
+Please note, however, my therapy and assessment waitlists are currently closed.
+If you are in search of a therapist, contact your primary care provider or insurance company for referrals.
+If you are in search of an assessment, contact your therapist (if you have one), your primary care provider, or your insurance company for referrals.
+The assessment waitlist may reopen in January 2022, so check back at that time.
+The therapy waitlist is unlikely to reopen in the foreseeable due to the demand for assessment.

 My office is located within Advanced Wellness: 950 Office Park Road, Suite 221 West Des Moines, IA 50265.
 Our phone number is (515) 868-2753, and the fax is (844) 400-6505.